52North/GeoMetaFacet/README.md

 GeoMetaFacet
 ============

-GeoMetaFacet is a web client to explore and visualize geodata and metadata.
+GeoMetaFacet is a web client to explore and visualize geodata and metadata.<br>
-Further information can be found at: http://52north.org/communities/metadata-management/gmf Live demo is available at: http://geoportal.glues.geo.tu-dresden.de:8080/GeoMetaFacet/index.html
+Further information can be found at: http://52north.org/communities/metadata-management/gmf<br>
+Live demo is available at: http://geoportal.glues.geo.tu-dresden.de:8080/GeoMetaFacet/index.html

 Structure